Welcome to

 Drama Director

-Mr. Brian Kaufman is excited to start his fourth year with Langley High School and with Saxon Stage!
 Mr. Kaufman received his BFA with a concentration in acting from Five Towns College in Long Island, NY.
 He then pursued a career in acting for the next six years and performed all over the country.
-Some of his favorite roles included; The Fox in Pinocchio, Barnette Llyod in Crimes of the Heart, the Scarecrow in The Wizard of Oz, and many more.
+Some of his favorite roles included: The Fox in Pinocchio, Barnette Lloyd in Crimes of the Heart, the Scarecrow in The Wizard of Oz, and many more.

-Mr. Kaufman then made a stop at Pasadena Memorial High School in Houston, TX, where he was the Technical Theatre Director.
+Mr. Kaufman then made a pit stop at Pasadena Memorial High School in Houston, TX, where he was the Technical Theatre Director.
 Luckily, they were able to produce some productions that allowed minimal audiences.
-He was very proud of his tech students as they took on new responsibilities in set building, designing, stage lighting programming, sound operation, and fly rail work.
+He was very proud of his tech students as they took on new responsibilities in set building, designing, stage lighting, programming, sound operation, and fly rail work.

 Follow us on Instagram